 - Needing to earn an income

 Many accident victims feel compelled to return to work in order to pay for their mounting medical bills, ongoing living expenses, and costs that come with an accident such as a rental car.
 However, you may have the right to receive compensation from your private health insurance as well as your car insurance.
 If another driver’s negligence caused your car accident, you could file a personal injury claim for compensation including any loss of wages.
-Visiting with an experienced personal injury attorney can help you better understand all of your legal options.
+Visiting with an experienced personal injury lawyer can help you better understand all of your legal options.

 However, it is important to understand that rushing to return to work after a car crash can aggravate your accident injuries, and you could potentially risk further physical harm as well as additional lost wages.
 You may not be able to claim any further lost income in a personal injury lawsuit if you aggravated your injuries by returning to work against a doctor’s orders.
 If another party’s negligence caused your injuries and losses, consider taking the time you need to fully recover before you return to work.